Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Jurickson Profar At The Plate

-- Profar has three doubles, three home runs and 11 walks while batting .205.
+- Profar is batting .217 with three doubles, three home runs and 11 walks.

+- Profar has picked up a hit in 16 of 24 games this season, with multiple hits four times.

-- Profar has driven in a run in seven games this season (30.4%), including two games with multiple runs batted in.
+- In seven games this season (29.2%), Profar has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in eight games this year (34.8%), but has had no multi-run games.
+- He has scored in eight of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.